Creating a Transition

 Saved Search

-Adds a saved search as a condition for transition execution.
-The transition executes if the current record in the workflow is returned from the saved search.
+Adds a saved search as a condition for running the transition.
+The transition runs if the current record in the workflow is returned by the saved search.

-To appear in the dropdown list, the saved search record type must be the same as the base record type for the workflow.
+The saved search record type must be the same as the base record type for the workflow for the search to appear in the dropdown list,

 For more information, see Executing an Action with a Saved Search Condition.